The Majestic (apartment building): Site

-The Majestic is at 115 Central Park West on the Upper West Side of Manhattan in New York City.
+The Majestic is at 115 Central Park West on the Upper West Side of Manhattan in New York City, United States.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 71st Street to the south and 72nd Street to the north.
 The Majestic occupies a nearly rectangular land lot with an area of 40,866 ft2.
 The land lot has a frontage of 200 ft along Central Park West, 225 ft on 72nd Street, and 187 ft on 71st Street.
 Nearby places include the Dakota apartment building immediately to the north, the Olcott Hotel to the northwest, 101 Central Park West to the south, and Central Park to the east.

 The Majestic is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.